 How to Research US Universities When You Can’t Visit

-In a recent College Coach blog post, 5 College Visit Tips for International Students, advice was given to international students on how to maximize college campus visits in the U.S. There’s no doubt about it, if international students have the time and ability to visit, do it!
+There’s no doubt about it: If international students have the time and ability to visit campuses in the U.S., do it!
 But that certainly isn’t always a realistic option.

 - Take a virtual tour.
-Websites like com, campustours.com, and youvisit.com (or you might find a virtual tour on the specific college admissions website) let you feel like you are standing in the center of the campus quad.
+Websites like CampusTours and YouVisit (or you might find a virtual tour on the specific college admissions website) let you feel like you are standing in the center of the campus quad.
 Of course you don’t have the opportunity to interact with student tour guides and the college chooses what to showcase in the virtual tour, but this is a great way to get the physical lay of the land.

 - Chat with a college student ambassador.
 Contact the college admissions office or the international student services office to see if they have student ambassadors available to answer questions for prospective students and for international students in particular.
 These are current college students who are happy to engage in honest conversation usually by email but perhaps with a phone call as well.
 Ask them the tough questions!
 Why did you pick this college?
 What was the hardest part about the transition to college?
 What do you miss most about home?
 What resources have you taken advantage of on campus?
 What’s the international student community like there?